 Right around now is when you might start to feel miserable, and making it to 40 weeks may seem like a terrifying journey.
 You’re finding it harder to breathe and peeing all the time.
+On the bright side, you can see your munchkin rolling around in your belly, which is pretty much the coolest thing that will ever happen to you!

 Choose Your Week